 The Operating System

-Step 1
+1

-W3 — Why, Who, What
+W3: Why, Who, What

 Why

 Your purpose beyond making money.
 The emotional promise to your customer.
-Skiptown didn't exist to board dogs — they existed so pet owners never had to feel guilty about leaving their pets.
+Skiptown didn't exist to board dogs.
+They existed so pet owners never had to feel guilty about leaving their pets.

 Who